TusharMaithani-2002/strings/README.md

-Strings is a social media platform where you can add
+# tasks to be performed
-- posts
+- creating post page
-- strings to post
+- adding like functionality
-- make groups
+- adding comments